 I don’t eat pork.
 But sometimes, when situations call for it, I break this rule and get my share of swine sustenance every now and then.

 I was really young when my mom converted to a certain religion that bans pork diet.
-Years later, even when mama stopped going to church, we still don’t eat pork at home.
+Years later, even when mama has stopped going to church, we still don’t eat pork at home.

 Visiting friends’ houses when I was younger was particularly stressful.
 Upon learning that I couldn’t eat kare-kare or crispy pata, my friends’ parents would quickly concoct a no-pork meal that usually involved Ligo sardines or Argentina corned beef.
 I never had bacon, isaw or sisig until much later in life.

 I was 18 at that time.
-I don’t remember the first pork meal that I ate, but after that conversation with B, I started eating pork whenever there’s no other option.
+I don’t remember the first ever pork dish that I ate but after that conversation with B, I started eating pork whenever there’s no other option.
 I tell my friends to not cook a special meal for me, to tell their parents that it’s okay—baboy lang ‘yan.
 Except for the sisig cooked by EJ’s mother, I never really found any pork dish to be particularly delicious.
 I believe even Tita’s sisig could still be as delicious if made with beef instead.

 But just this Tuesday, after a two-hour photo walk around Rundle Park, my friend E and I went to Shanghai 456, a Chinese restaurant here in Edmonton.
 I wanted to try their xiao long bao, a pork steamed bun that’s supposedly the best in the city.
 And true enough, it was probably the only meal made with pork that I would be willing to eat again.
 I also tried the beef dumpling but did not like it as much as the pork one.